We recommend Attorney Michael K. Elson for your

 In today’s legal environment, successful tenant lawsuits against landlords are becoming more frequent.
 Additionally, insurance no longer provides adequate protection to the property owner(s).
 Most insurance policies contain exclusions for mold, discrimination claims, and lead-based paint.
 Even with insurance, a building fire or balcony collapse resulting in numerous claims could create a liability far exceeding your policy amount.
 Without the protection of a LLC, your personal assets can be taken from you, potentially leaving you destitute and bankrupt.
 Given all of the advantages of the LLC, not to mention the piece of mind it brings to its owner(s), it is foolish to not utilize this most valuable business invention.
 A typical LLC can be organized by an LLC specialist attorney for a very modest cost, bringing you, your family or your investors the protection you and they so rightfully deserve.

-We proudly do tenant eviction in all of Los Angeles, Orange, San Bernardino, Riverside and Ventura Counties.
-Here is a partial list of the the cities:
+We proudly provide Tenant Eviction service in Los Angeles, Orange, San Bernardino, Riverside and Ventura Counties.
+Below is a partial list of the cities we we serve.

 Hollywood, Long Beach, Pasadena, Santa Monica, Burbank, Ventura, Brentwood, San Bernardino, Torrance, Bel Air, Westwood, Sherman Oaks, West Hollywood, Woodland Hills, Manhattan Beach, Redondo Beach, Marina Del Rey, South Bay, Palos Verdes, San Fernando Valley, Culver City, Van Nuys, Encino, Inglewood, Santa Ana, La Habra, Garden Grove, Westminster, Buena Park, Tustin, Anaheim, Fullerton, Irvine, Riverside and MORE...